ManuelBehrendt/Mera.jl/docs/src/01_hydro_First_Inspection.md

 ## Overview of AMR/Hydro

-Get an overview of the AMR structure associated with the object *gas* (HydroDataType).
+Get an overview of the AMR structure associated with the object `gas` (HydroDataType).
-The printed information is stored into the object *amr_overview* as a **JuliaDB** table (code units)  and can be used for further calculations:
+The printed information is stored into the object `overview_amr` as a **JuliaDB** table (code units)  and can be used for further calculations:

 ```julia